-Income from the sale of facility management service is recognised in the income statement, provided that the transfer of risk, usually on delivery to the buyer, has taken place and that the income can be measured reliably and is expected to be received.
+Income from the sale is recognised in the income statement, provided that the transfer of risk, usually on delivery to the buyer, has taken place and that the income can be measured reliably and is expected to be received.

 Revenue is measured at the fair value of the agreed consideration, excluding VAT and other indirect taxes.
 Revenue is net of all types of discounts granted.